FranciscoPonceGomez/Articles/Articles/Article1.md

 The BotFramework deal with all theses problems in the backstage .
 Classes like [JwtTokenExtractor.cs](https://github.com/Microsoft/BotBuilder/blob/3a98a6b3d15962a57b5454bfb3f730d3588de3ef/CSharp/Library/Microsoft.Bot.Connector.Shared/JwtTokenExtractor.cs), [JwtTokenRefresher.cs](https://github.com/Microsoft/BotBuilder/blob/497252e8d9949be20baa2cebaa6ce56de04461cf/CSharp/Library/Microsoft.Bot.Connector.Shared/JwtTokenRefresher.cs) and
 [BotAuthenticator.cs](https://github.com/Microsoft/BotBuilder/blob/a71e64c24bd40f8b99de0a3326ea1b79110c33e1/CSharp/Library/Microsoft.Bot.Connector.Shared/BotAuthenticator.cs)
-take care of de adquisition,
+take care of de adquisition, validation and lifecycle maintenance of the token.

+By defayult the expiration time of the token is one hour (3600 seconds).
+However, we have detected that

 Up to here everything is supposed to work correctly right?
 Well, not yet.